threefoldtecharchive/rivine/doc/Standard.md

 Some transactions will not be accepted by miners unless they appear in a block.
 This is equivalent to the 'IsStandard' function in Bitcoin.
-This file dictates the rules for standard Sia transactions.
+This file dictates the rules for standard transactions.

 Transaction Size
 ----------------